osuosl-cookbooks/osl-php/README.md

 This resource is used to create ini files for PHP configuration.

 #### Actions
-* `:create` - Default action.
-Creates an ini file at the location specified by the name property with the configuration passed to the options property, while applying other properties.
+* `:add` - Default action.
+Creates an ini file at the location specified by the name property with the configuration passed to the options property.
 * `:remove` - Removes an ini file at the location specified by the name property.

 #### Properties